Tuy, Batangas: Festivals

 Tuy's original festival was the Salagubang (a kind of root and leaf-eating beetle) Festival.
 This celebration, however, was discontinued and eventually so replaced due to obvious acceptability reasons by the annual Kambingan (goats and their by-products) Festival.

-The Kambingan Festival is the local way of honoring their town, and a town plaza night food market where people can buy foods and enjoy free net-surfing thru Wi-Fi connection.
+The Kambingan Festival is the local way of honoring their town, and a town plaza night food market where people can buy foods and enjoy free Internet surfing thru Wi-Fi connection.

 Inhabitants also celebrate the Mamang-os (sugar cane) Festival for having a good harvest of sugarcane every year.

 Infrastructure

 Transportation

 Land transportation facilities are available in the municipality like public utility jeepneys, light vehicles, trucks, motorcycles, buses, tricycles, trailers, & heavy trucks.
-Public utility jeepneys are the dominant land transports plying the Balayan-Tuy-Nasugbu routes, and vice versa.
+Public utility jeepneys are the dominant land transports plying the Balayan-Tuy-Nasugbu routes and vice versa.
 Tricycles are the most used public utility that serve the population in different barangays of the municipality.
-Buses also link the town to Manila and Batangas City.
+Buses also link the town to Metro Manila and Batangas City.